-Oil producers are walking 'a tight rope’ to match surging fuel demand
+Oil producers are 'treading a tight rope’ to match surging fuel demand

 “As the world recovers from the pandemic, demand for oil is going up rapidly,” said Rick Joswick, head of global oil analytics at S&P Global Platts.
 “OPEC has been increasing their production, but not as rapidly as demand has been increasing.”

-If oil prices continue to increase it is only a matter of time before Americans are paying more at the pump, analysts said.
+If oil prices continue to increase, it is only a matter of time before Americans are paying more at the pump, analysts said.

 The price of a gallon of regular unleaded gasoline climbed to $3.12 a gallon, according to AAA.
 That’s nearly a dollar more than it was a year ago.